GeunhwaJeong/haneul-new/README.md

 Haneul has a native token called HANEUL, with a fixed supply.
 The HANEUL token is used to pay for gas, and is also used as [delegated stake on authorities](https://learn.bybit.com/blockchain/delegated-proof-of-stake-dpos/) within an epoch.
 The voting power of authorities within this epoch is a function of this delegated stake.
 Authorities are periodically reconfigured according to the stake delegated to them.
 In any epoch, the set of authorities is [Byzantine fault tolerant](https://pmg.csail.mit.edu/papers/osdi99.pdf).
 At the end of the epoch, fees collected through all transactions processed are distributed to authorities according to their contribution to the operation of the system.
 Authorities can in turn share some of the fees as rewards to users that delegated stakes to them.

 Haneul is backed by a number of state-of-the-art [peer-reviewed works](https://github.com/GeunhwaJeong/haneul/blob/main/doc/src/contribute/research-papers.md) and years of open source development.

+## More About Haneul

+Use the following links to learn more about Haneul and the Haneul ecosystem:

+ * Learn more about working with Haneul in the [Haneul Documentation](doc/src/learn/index.md).
+ * Join the Haneul community on [Haneul Discord](https://discord.gg/haneul).
+ * Find out more about the Haneul ecosystem on the [Haneul Resources](https://haneul.io/resources/) page.
+ * Review information about Haneul governance, [decentralization](https://haneulfoundation.org/decentralization), and [Developer Grants Program](https://haneulfoundation.org/#grants) on the [Haneul Foundation](https://haneulfoundation.org/) site.